Map Layer - Frames#

 yaw: 3.1415

-A pseudo-schema of the frames layer is the following,
+A pseudo-schema of the frames layer is as follows, where the frames object is a mapping between object keys and their Frame:

 version: Str